spleshka/drupal-reactjs-docker/README.md

+# Newer version is available!

+There's a newer version of a boilerplate avaialble at https://github.com/systemseed/drupal_reactjs_boilerplate.
+It has many more features & server side rendering support.

 # What is this project for?

 It's a really quick start for **LOCAL** development of ReactJS + Drupal 8 applications.